 - Address and phone number

 - Social Security number or Alien Identification Card Number

 - Basic financial information such as employment history, salary or net worth

 2. Signed Agreement of the Terms and Conditions

-When you open a bank account, you’ll also likely be required to agree to the terms and conditions of the bank.
+When you open a bank account, you'll also likely be required to agree to the terms and conditions of the bank.
 This could include security policies, transaction limitations or other additional terms.
-It is common for certain savings accounts to have a maximum number of withdrawals per month, as an example.
-Many bank accounts have fairly flexible terms, but you’ll want to review these policies and make sure that you understand them before opening your account.
+It's common for certain savings accounts to have a maximum number of withdrawals per month, as an example.
+Many bank accounts have fairly flexible terms, but you'll want to review these policies and make sure you understand them before opening your account.

 Can I Open a Bank Account If I'm Under 18?

 Different banks have a different minimum age for opening a bank account, but people younger 18 can be eligible for a bank account.
 Accounts designed for children and young adults can include special features such as overdraft protection and low or no-minimum deposits.